It Was Once Called Metropolis View

 She could also engender great enmity, particularly with the First Lady, Mary Todd Lincoln, who took a firm dislike to both Kate and her father.
 She refused to attend Kate’s wedding in 1863, the most lavish social event of the year, but the President went, spending two and a half hours there to make up for his wife’s absence.
 The marriage seemed like an ideal pairing.
 The groom, William Sprague IV (left), was one of the wealthiest young men in the country, heir to the A. & W. Sprague textile business.
 While governor of Rhode Island, he fought with the state’s brigade at the first battle of Bull Run, earning him Abraham Lincoln’s respect and Kate Chase’s admiration.
 He had been elected senator by the time he and Kate were married.
 It was not destined to be a glorious union.
 Sprague was known as both a serious drinker and a womanizer, and was more interested in his businesses than in legislating, spending much time away from Washington.
 For her part, Kate had to put up with gossip that she also had a wandering eye and had married the wealthy Sprague only to provide funding for her father’s political career.

 Husband, wife and father all lived in the house at 6th & E (right, click to enlarge.
 Willard R. Ross Postcard Collection, DC Public Library).
-When tensions arose between Kate and her husband, Chase would often counsel his daughter to acquiesce to Sprague, even if he was in the wrong.
+The couple began having children, a family that would eventually grow to three girls and one boy, but it was not a stable relationship.
+Tensions arose regularly between Kate and her husband.
+Salmon Chase would often counsel his daughter to acquiesce to Sprague, even if he was in the wrong.
 It didn’t help.
 Relations between husband and wife continued to worsen, and Salmon Chase recognized it was time for him to move out.

 As a young man in 1829, Chase had come to Washington to teach school and study law with William Wirt, the U.S. Attorney General.
 Wirt introduced him to a number of prominent people, including Washington Berry.
 Chase wound up spending considerable time at Berry’s Metropolis View, and jumped on the opportunity to buy it in 1869, even though it was a strain on his finances.
 However, after the damage done to it during the Civil War, the mansion was no longer move-in ready, to use a modern term.
 Chase was forced to borrow a substantial sum for extensive repairs and renovations.
 To oversee the work he hired Edward Clark, Architect of the Capitol.
 It took two more years before Chase was able to move in, but he loved the resurrected place, deciding to rename it Edgewood.
 He felt the name Metropolis View was not “euphonious” enough, and since the estate was on the edge of Berry’s Woods, the new name was apt.
 Chase biographer John Niven describes his affinity for the home this way: